 Composable commerce for telecom carriers

 Telcos are in constant motion to reverse this situation, with horizontal diversification as a strategy to attract both consumers and business customers.
-Incumbent players have started offering their own streaming services (chief among them, Germany’s Telekom), plus broadband, satellite TV and B2B services.
-While these new products create revenue streams, they add to an already complex IT environment that lags behind on digitization and is composed of multiple legacy systems.
+Incumbent players have started offering their own streaming services (chief among them, Germany’s Telekom), plus broadband, satellite TV and expanding into the B2B market.
+While these new products create revenue streams, they also add to an already complex IT environment that lags behind on digitization and is composed of multiple legacy systems.
 With seven in 10 telco operators saying that integration with legacy technology is the number one barrier to digital transformation, it comes as no surprise that this industry struggles with disjointed customer experiences, inflated costs, and inefficient and manual processes.

 Signaling changes in CX: Goodbye legacy infrastructure, hello composable commerce